Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: METHODOLOGY

 \subsection{Asymmetric Feature Representation}

-This section provides an overview of the Asymmetric Feature Representation, which is designed to encode the disparity of observation and privilege information.
-As shown in Fig. \ref{Structured feature extraction networks based on differential form}, the input of the module contains observation and privilege information which is obtained directly from the simulator.
-In order to maintain the structural properties, both types of information are grid-map-based.
-After that, the inputs are both expanded to 5-channel maps, including obstacle channel, passable-area channel, robot channel, boundary channel, and trajectory channel.
+This section provides an overview of the Asymmetric Feature Representation, which is designed to encode the disparity between partial-map and privileged information.
+As shown in Fig. \ref{ATR-Mapping overall frame diagram}, the partial-map and privileged information act as the input.
+In order to maintain the structural properties, both types of information are represented using a grid map.
+The grid map consists of 5 channels, including an obstacle channel, a passable-area channel, a robot channel, a boundary channel, and a trajectory channel.
 Each channel is encoded with a binary map, where the value of a grid cell is 1 if there is corresponding entity information, otherwise the value is set as 0.
-Specifically, the observation is represented as $O_c^{(t)}\in \big\{ 0,1 \big\}^{X\times Y\times5}$, where $X$ and $Y$ are the dimensions of the global map.
-And the input privilege information is represented as $\hat O_c^{(t)}\in \big\{ 0,1 \big\}^{X\times Y\times5}$.
-A feature encoding network is designed to extract the structure information of the environment using a convolutional neural network (CNN) as the backbone.
+Specifically, the partial-map is represented as $m_c^{(t)}\in \big\{ 0,1 \big\}^{X\times Y\times5}$, where $X$ and $Y$ are the dimensions of the global map.
+And the input privileged information is represented as $\hat m_c^{(t)}\in \big\{ 0,1 \big\}^{X\times Y\times5}$.
+A feature encoding network is designed to capture structural-spatial correlations, implemented as a Structural Convolutional Network (SCNet) with hierarchical downsampling.
+The SCNet backbone transforms $X\times Y\times5$ inputs into compact latent representations $X_h\times Y_h\times C_h$ ($X_h=X/8$, $Y_h=Y/8$, $C_h=32$), where spatial structures are encoded as channel-wise activation patterns.
+At time $t$, the privileged information and partial-map, after feature extraction by the SCNet, yield privileged feature mappings $\hat F_c^{(t)}\in \mathbb{R}^{X_h\times Y_h\times C_h}$ and partial-map feature mappings $F_c^{(t)}\in \mathbb{R}^{X_h\times Y_h\times C_h}$, respectively.
+The sizes of privileged feature mappings and partial-map feature mappings are the same, differing only in whether the channel information representing explored areas includes privileged information.As a result, the disparity between partial-map feature mapping and privileged feature mapping captures the difference between explored area and the whole area, as well as the structural information.